Финские «шершни» в небе над Балтикой: истребители F/A-18 сопровождали Ту-22М3 ВКС России

-Two Tu-22M3 bombers, as well as the Su-30SM fighters of the Russian Aerospace Forces accompanying them, made a five-hour flight over neutral waters as part of the Ocean-2024 exercises.
+Two Tu-22M3 bombers, as well as Su-30SM fighters of the Russian Aerospace Forces accompanying them, made a five-hour flight over neutral waters as part of the Ocean-2024 exercises.
 Over the Baltic Sea, foreign aircraft organized an "escort" for them.
-These were probably Finnish pilots, writes Bulgarian Military.
+Presumably, these were Finnish pilots, writes Bulgarian Military.

 Bulgarian Military